Finite extinction time for subsolutions of the weighted Leibenson equation on Riemannian manifolds: Introduction

-If Conjecture \ref{conjintr} is true, then it gives for $M=\mathbb{R}^{n}$ the following.
-In $\mathbb{R}^{n}$ with $n>p$ and with $\mu$ being the Lebesgue measure, the weighted Sobolev inequality holds with weight $\omega\equiv 1$ and exponent $\kappa=\frac{n}{n-p}$.
-Then condition $\kappa< \frac{1}{1-D}$ is in this case equivalent to that is, to (\ref{condunweight}).
-Under this condition we can choose $\theta=\infty$, so that (\ref{finitecondint}) holds for $\rho\equiv1\equiv\omega$.
+If Conjecture \ref{conjintr} is true and $\zeta=1$, then it gives for $M=\mathbb{R}^{n}$ the following.
+The condition $\kappa< \frac{1}{1-D}$ is in this case equivalent to that is, to (\ref{condunweight}).
+Under this condition we have $\theta=\infty$, so that (\ref{finitecondint}) holds for $\rho\equiv1$.
 Hence, we conclude finite extinction time for solutions of the unweighted Leibenson equation (\ref{usualleibe}) in $\mathbb{R}^{n}$.
-However, this conjecture is not proved and Theorem \ref{thmfinexint} gives the following sufficient condition for finite extinction time for solutions of (\ref{usualleibe}): which is satisfied if $n$ is large enough.
+However, this conjecture is not yet proved and Theorem \ref{thmfinexint} gives the following sufficient condition for finite extinction time for solutions of (\ref{usualleibe}): which is satisfied if $n$ is large enough as can be seen from (\ref{sigmalargeintreal}).
 The example of $\mathbb{R}^{n}$ is discussed in Section \ref{examplessec}.
 Moreover, we construct in Proposition \ref{weightmodrhoone} (see also Lemma \ref{weightedmodelrho}) a class of \textit{weighted models} $(M, \mu)$ (see Subsection \ref{subsecunwe} for the definition of this term), so that finite extinction for solutions of the unweighted Leibenson equation (\ref{usualleibe}) holds in $M$.

-A finite extinction time for solutions of (\ref{evoeq}) was obtained in \cite{andreucci2021extinction} under the hypotheses of a certain isoperimetric inequality and upper bounds of the volume growth function.

 The structure of the present paper is as follows.

 In Section \ref{secweak} we define the notion of a weak solution of equation (\ref{evoeq}).

 In Section \ref{Secini} we prove our main result about finite extinction time.